Payroll Ecosystem transformation

 Our research revealed a domino effect: pay issues trickled downstream starting from managers to pay triage agents.

-1. Silos and disparate employee data
+1. Scattered employee data

 Managers have limited insight into job records.
 Errors were a result of incomplete information across disparate systems from the manual compilation of contract details and pay data.
-Silos across organizations and systems exacerbated these issues.

 2. Lack of transparency & issue tracking